orlandocaraballo/sei/07-intro-to-programming/07-intro-to-programming.md

 ### Yo dawg, I heard you like ECMAScript

-ECMAScript is the name for the standards that dictate what features will be available when JS is implemented on a browser / server side (node js).
+ECMAScript is the name for the standards that dictate what features will be available when JS is implemented on a browser or server side (node.js).

 - ECMAScript
 - ECMAScript2015